 A fiber laser will offer you a great deal of control, and so the ablation depth that you wish to reach can be achieved with a high degree of accuracy.
 Given this high degree of accuracy, lasers are the perfect process for working with micro applications, which has become more and more of a necessity in the modern climate of parts and pieces getting ever smaller and more intricate.

 It is also non-contact, and therefore non-abrasive, process, and so no unnecessary or unwanted damage will be caused to your metal.
 This is something that more traditional cleaning methods, such as media blasting, have struggled with.

 Finally, lasers are highly efficient, enjoying much longer operational lives than other cleaning methods, and even other laser methods.
 And, with no maintenance times thanks to our ‘Fit & Forget’ technology, you are left with an efficient and cost-effective metal cleaning solution.

 A demonstration of the cleaning of metal with a laser

 If you would like to see the laser cleaning of metal using a fiber laser in action, then please refer to the two videos below, taken from our YouTube channel:

-These will both give you a great visual demonstration of just how effective the laser cleaning process can be, especially when it is completed using a fiber laser.
+These will both give you a great visual demonstration of just how effective the laser-based cleaning process can be, especially when it is completed using a fiber laser.

-Are you looking for more information on laser cleaning, or why it is so effective with metal surfaces?
+Are you looking for more information on cleaning with a laser, or why it is so effective with metal surfaces?
 Or perhaps you want to know more about our fiber lasers specifically?
 For more details, please get in contact with us here.